 Co-op funds are helping to encourage a love of veg by growing it at school in eco-friendly ways.

 “Watching the children eat beetroots and radishes they’ve grown as if they are apples is a rewarding sight” say Milly Lowin, Teacher.

 We're proud to support Goodness Gang Gardeners at St Mary & St Michael School in St Sampson.

 Wayne Billen, a Guernsey producer “Long days and tunnels make for the best quality mushrooms.”

 Parelle Butchery, a Guernsey producer “Our sausages start from farms we know well.”

-There is a great deal of Guernsey in Wheadon’s Gin
+“ There’s a great deal of Guernsey in each small batch of Wheadon’s Gin.”